Cocaine is a highly addictive drug with a lot of potential for abuse. It’s a stimulant drug that can be taken through snorting, injecting, or smoking.

 Endophthalmitis

 Endophthalmitis is an infection in the inner eye.
-In people who use crack cocaine, it’s typically caused by sharing or using dirty needles to inject drugs.
+It’s more commonly associated with injected cocaine use rather than smoked crack cocaine, as it results from sharing or using non-sterile needles.

 If left untreated, this condition can lead to partial or full vision loss as well as infection complications elsewhere in the body.